Wood County, West Virginia: Civil War

-In 1861, Virginia seceded from the Union.
 The delegates of the 40 western counties who opposed secession formed their own government and seceded from the Confederate state of Virginia.
 West Virginia was granted statehood in 1863.
 Later that year, West Virginia's counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
 Wood County was divided into ten districts: Clay, Harris, Lubeck, Parkersburg, Slate, Steele, Tygart, Union, Walker, and Williams.